How to find your lost Android phone

 Life360 Family Locator

 The Family Locator app by Life360 is essentially a GPS tracker for phones but is especially useful for families with multiple phones in use.
-Your family members become a "Circle", the app's name for a closed group of people who consent to have their phones tracked in real time.
+Your family members become a "Circle," the app's name for a closed group of people who consent to tracking their phones in real time.
 Your family members will appear on live maps within the app as little icons so that you can see where everyone is at any given moment.

 Image